David S. Walker

-David Shelby Walker (May 2, 1815 – July 20, 1891) was the eighth Governor of Florida, serving from 1866 to 1868.
+David Shelby Walker (May 2, 1815 – July 20, 1891) was the eighth Governor of Florida, serving from 1865 to 1868.
+He served in the Florida House of Representatives and as Mayor of Tallahassee.
+He also served as a judge.
+He was a Whig before shifting parties.

 Early life and career

-Walker was born near Russelville in Logan County, Kentucky.
+Walker was born near Russellville in Logan County, Kentucky.
 He attended private schools in Kentucky and Tennessee and studied law.
 He moved to Florida in 1837, settling in Leon County.
 His father was David Walker, a prominent early Kentucky politician who served in the U.S. House of Representatives.
 David S. Walker was a cousin and close business and political confidante of Florida territorial governor Richard K. Call.
 He was also related to Florida Senator Wilkinson Call, who was Walker's law partner for several years in the 1850s and 1860s in Tallahassee.